 Although filing electronically is faster, has fewer errors, and you get your return much more quickly, some people still prefer to file on paper.
 The following information will assist you in obtaining, completing, and submitting paper forms.

 Utah no longer prints tax booklets, so you can not get Utah forms at libraries or post offices.
-Get forms online at tax.utah.gov/forms/.
-You can use your computer to fill out the forms, but you may not be able to save the information (this page explains why).
+Get forms online at tax.utah.gov/forms where you can complete the forms and save them on your computer.
+Help with Forms and Publications explains the software requirements for this.

 When requesting forms by email, include all of the following information:

 - The form names and numbers you need.
 If you would like all of the income tax forms and the instructions, request an “Individual Income Tax Packet.”

 Paper returns are read by a scanner, so please follow these guidelines to ensure accurate processing: